 Introducing Cook Islands

-The 15 Cook Islands are scattered across the south Pacific over about 772,204 square miles (2 million sq km), an area the size of India.
-These unspoilt Polynesian tropical gems have the combined population of an average country town: about 14,000 unique and friendly souls.
-Most Cook Islanders dwell on the capital island of Rarotonga, which is also where most of the 70,000-odd annual visitors stop off, arriving at the island's international airport.
+The 15 Cook Islands were formed by volcanic activity and are scattered across the south Pacific Ocean.
+These unspoilt Polynesian tropical gems have the combined population of around 20,000, comprised of unique and friendly people.
+Most Cook Islanders live on the capital island of Rarotonga, which is also where most of the 70,000-odd annual visitors stop off, arriving at the island's international airport.

 The Cook Islanders have their own language and government, and enjoy a vigorous and diverse culture with significant differences between each island.
-Even if you go no further than Rarotonga, though, you will be ensured of a dream 'South Seas' holiday experience on the pristine beaches, snorkelling the reef, or exploring the island by bus, motor scooter, bicycle or jeep.
+Even if visitors go no further than Rarotonga, they will be ensured of a dream 'South Seas' holiday experience on the pristine beaches.

 Become our Cook Islands Travel Expert